Cyphrme/Coze/normal/README.md

 On the other hand, a cryptographically verified payload may not guarantee that the 'pay' has the required fields present for an application's specific endpoint.

-Pairing verification, and normal allows for better and potentially more optimized validation of incoming payloads.
+Pairing verification and normal allows for better and potentially more optimized validation of incoming payloads.

+# How does Normal relate to Coze?

+We consider Normal to be apart of Coze Standard and not Coze core.

+1. Coze Core
+2. Coze Standard
+3. Coze Experimental